CorbanR/Philotic-Parallax/README.md

 Credit
 ----------------------------------
-* I based part of this playbook off of [mazer-rackham](https://github.com/jlund/mazer-rackham) written by jlund.
+* I based much of this playbook off of [mazer-rackham](https://github.com/jlund/mazer-rackham) written by jlund.
 I would like to personally thank jlund for his work, he has been a good friend and `*nix` mentor